ctechfilmuniversity/project_ws2425_first_term/README.md

     * What is new for you and what do you want to learn?
     * What do you expect to be the most difficult for you?
 * Work plan with timeline until the deadline

+---

+* Motivation | Why
+    * Personal motivation
+    * Also, contextual information such as related work
+* Project Details | What & how
+    * Description
+        * Minimum of 1500 characters
+        * Be as detailed as you can at this point
+        * Add as many images and videos or references as you like
+    * Categorization
+        * Explain which of the following categories are you planning to be part of your project and how so:
+            * Creative / artistic development
+            * Narrative development
+            * Audio-visual design
+            * Software development
+            * Hardware and pipeline development
+            * Algorithms
+            * Research / Experimentation
+        * System diagram
+            * With which tech components are you working, and how are they connected?
+    * Unique selling point
+        * What makes your project special to you?
+* Expected Results
+    * Baseline solutio
+        * What is the smallest achievement you want to reach?
+    * Best possible solution
+        * What would you like to achieve if everything goes according to plan?
+* Vision / Future Work
+    * What is your vision for the project beyond what you can achieve within the first term project requirements and time?
+* Challenge of your comfort zone
+    * What is new for you and what do you want to learn?
+    * What do you expect to be the most difficult for you?
+* Work plan
+    * Timeline until the deadline
+    * Work packages
+    * Milestones

 Upload your project plan to this folder in a folder of your last name with the filename projectplan_lastname.md.
 You can also submit a document with a link to your personal repo.